DanielsData/FactOrFiction/README.md

 # FactOrFiction
-A Fact vs. Fiction Analysis of Literary Preferences Across the United States based on Location.
+A Fact vs. Fiction Analysis of Literary Preferences Across the United States Based on Location.